What is a Tourtalk system?

 The number of channels that can be operated simultaneously will depend on local conditions.

-Each transmitter is also supplied with a TT-AI aux-input lead to enable the connection of a device with a headphone socket e.g. smartphone, iPod or laptop.
+Yes.
+Each transmitter is also supplied with a TT-AI aux-input lead to enable the connection of a device with a headphone socket e.g. smartphone, iPad or laptop.
 This can be useful if you want to feed a pre-recorded commentary or background music to enhance your presentation.

 Do I need to order batteries separately?